icerpc/.github/CONTRIBUTING.md

-# Contributing to IceRpc
+# Contributing to IceRPC

-Thank you for your interest in contributing to IceRpc!
+Thank you for your interest in contributing to IceRPC!

 ## How to Contribute